Weak convergence rates of spectral Galerkin approximations for SPDEs with nonlinear diffusion coefficients

 As pointed out in Remark~2.3 in Debussche~\cite{Debussche2011}, assumption~\eqref{intro_eq:affine} is a serious restriction for SEEs of the form~\eqref{eq:SEE_intro}.
 Roughly speaking, assumption~\eqref{intro_eq:affine} imposes that the second derivative of the diffusion coefficient function vanishes and thus that the diffusion coefficient function is affine linear.
-Remark~2.3 in Debussche~\cite{Debussche2011} also asserts that assumption~\eqref{intro_eq:affine} is crucial in the weak convergence proof in \cite{Debussche2011}, that assumption~\eqref{intro_eq:affine} is used in an essential way in Lemma~4.5 in \cite{Debussche2011} and that Lemma~4.5 in \cite{Debussche2011}, in turn, is used at many points in the weak convergence proof in \cite{Debussche2011}.
+Remark~2.3 in Debussche~\cite{Debussche2011} also asserts that assumption~\eqref{intro_eq:affine} is crucial in the weak convergence proof in \cite{Debussche2011}, that assumption~\eqref{intro_eq:affine} is used in an essential way in Lemma~4.5 in \cite{Debussche2011}, and that Lemma~4.5 in \cite{Debussche2011}, in turn, is used at many points in the weak convergence proof in \cite{Debussche2011}.
 To the best of our knowledge, it remained an open problem to establish essentially sharp weak convergence rates for any type of temporal, spatial, or noise numerical approximation of the SEE~\eqref{eq:SEE_intro} without imposing Debussche's assumption~\eqref{intro_eq:affine}.
 In this article we solve this problem in the case of spatial spectral Galerkin approximations for the SEE~\eqref{eq:SEE_intro}.
-This is the subject of the following theorem (Theorem~\ref{intro:theorem}), which follows immediately from Corollary~\ref{weak_irreg_B} (the $ \R $-Hilbert space $ H $ in Corollary~\ref{weak_irreg_B} corresponds to the $ \R $-Hilbert space $ H_{ \iota } $ in Theorem~\ref{intro:theorem}).
+This is the subject of the following theorem (Theorem~\ref{intro:theorem}), which follows immediately from Corollary~\ref{cor:sharp.weak.rates} below.